Cdca12/iMacros-KingdomLikes-BOT/README.md

 # Recommendations
 - Create a fake Facebook account to give the likes, you won't like having a lot of spam in your personal account.
 - You can have a KingdomLikes session in normal Firefox and another in Private Browsing.
-- Beware of your ram!
+- Beware of your RAM!
 A lot of loops will have Mozilla Firefox consuming a lot of RAM over time.
-- You can leave it all night and generate points while you're sleeping 8)
+- You can leave it all night and generate points while you're sleeping 8).

 # Screenshots